pablodecm/phd_thesis/src/103_chapter_3.md

 random variable $\boldsymbol{x}$, is distributed and how such distribution is related with the (theoretical) parameters we are interested in measuring in the experiment.
-We would like then to model the probability density distribution function generating the data conditional on the parameters of interest, that is:
+We would like then to model the probability density distribution function generating the a given observation $\boldsymbol{x}$ conditional on the parameters of interest, that is:
 $$
   \boldsymbol{x} \sim p ( \boldsymbol{x}|\boldsymbol{\theta} )